-- 1. The signature of a parent/guardian on this page signifies receipt and review of this document, as well as knowledge and understanding of the Gainesville City School System policies and guidelines contained within. - 2.
-The signature of a parent/guardian on this page signifies you have received and reviewed the 2021-2022 School Health Services Information. - 3.
-The signature of a parent/guardian on this page indicates your child has your permission to access school based, Internet-capable technology and Electronic Device Use at school and that you are aware of the school's and district's initiatives to maintain a cyber-safety learning environment, including your child's responsibilities.
-If any parent does NOT wish for his or her child to utilize the Internet while at school, please signify those wishes in the comment section provided below. - 4.
-The signature of a parent/guardian on this page signifies that you have received and understand the consequences and penalties for failing to comply with the State of Georgia's laws regarding Compulsory Education, Student Attendance Protocol Committee and Attendance/Discipline and Driver's License. - 5.
-Within the provisions of O.C.G.A. § 20-2-705, schools must provide notification at the beginning of the school year to parents/guardians relative to the various school clubs provided at each of their respective schools.
+1. The signature of a parent/guardian on this page signifies receipt and review of this document, as well as knowledge and understanding of the Gainesville City School System policies and guidelines contained within.

+2. The signature of a parent/guardian on this page signifies you have received and reviewed the 2021-2022 School Health Services Information.

+3. The signature of a parent/guardian on this page indicates your child has your permission to access school based, Internet-capable technology and Electronic Device Use at school and that you are aware of the school's and district's initiatives to maintain a cyber-safety learning environment, including your child's responsibilities.
+If any parent does NOT wish for his or her child to utilize the Internet while at school, please signify those wishes in the comment section provided below.

+4. The signature of a parent/guardian on this page signifies that you have received and understand the consequences and penalties for failing to comply with the State of Georgia's laws regarding Compulsory Education, Student Attendance Protocol Committee and Attendance/Discipline and Driver's License.

+5. Within the provisions of O.C.G.A. § 20-2-705, schools must provide notification at the beginning of the school year to parents/guardians relative to the various school clubs provided at each of their respective schools.
 (These notifications will specifically exclude interscholastic activities).
 This notification will be accomplished through each school's web site.
-If any parent/guardian does NOT wish for his or her student to participate in a club or organization designated by him or her, please signify those clubs or organizations in the comment section below. - 6.
-The signature of a parent/guardian on this page also identifies your child as having your permission to participate in the Georgia Student Health Survey II for 3rd through 12th grade students about substance abuse and violence.
+If any parent/guardian does NOT wish for his or her student to participate in a club or organization designated by him or her, please signify those clubs or organizations in the comment section below.

+6. The signature of a parent/guardian on this page also identifies your child as having your permission to participate in the Georgia Student Health Survey II for 3rd through 12th grade students about substance abuse and violence.
 The surveys are anonymous and no personal identification is required.
+If any parent/guardian does NOT wish for his or her child to participate in this survey, please signify those wishes in the comment section provided below.

+7. The signature of a parent/guardian on this page also identifies your child as having your permission to participate in the Panorama Social-Emotional Learning (SEL) Survey.
+The Panorama SEL survey is for 3rd through 12th grade students.
+SEL is an important part of a well-rounded education, and investments in personalized SEL support students' social, emotional, and cognitive development improving attendance, grades, test scores, graduation rates, college and career readiness, and overall well-being (Aspen Institute, 2019).

-If any parent/guardian does NOT wish for his or her child to participate in this survey, please signify those wishes in the comment section provided below. - 7.
-The signature of a parent/guardian on this page also identifies your child as having permission to be interviewed, photographed, and published in print (newsletters, brochures, newspapers, internet web pages, etc.) in conjunction with activities of the Gainesville City School System.
+8. The signature of a parent/guardian on this page also identifies your child as having permission to be interviewed, photographed, and published in print (newsletters, brochures, newspapers, internet web pages, etc.) in conjunction with activities of the Gainesville City School System.
 If any parent/guardian does NOT wish for his or her child to participate in this way, please signify those wishes in the comment section provided below.

 This handbook is meant to serve as a guide to students, parents, and teachers.
 It is filled with information such as school rules and policies, student code of conduct, and the school calendar.
 Please sign and return to your child's Homeroom Teacher during the first week of school.

-I have received and read the 2021-2022 Student Handbook and have reviewed it with my child.
+I have received and read the 2022-2023 Student Handbook and have reviewed it with my child.

-Student Name (Please Print)

-Student Signature Date
+Student Name (Please Print) Student Signature Date

-Parent/Guardian Signature Date
+Parent/Guardian Signature

+Date

 Comment: